Temporal Shuffling for Defending Deep Action Recognition Models against Adversarial Attacks: Related work

 \subsection{Action recognition}

-Action recognition models have been widely researched thanks to the advances in deep neural networks.
-Early studies often used recurrent neural networks to model sequential features of videos \cite{donahue2015long}.
+Early studies on action recognition often used recurrent neural networks to model sequential features \citep{donahue2015long}.
 However, the current state-of-the-art approach is to use 3D CNNs that can extract features considering both spatial and temporal dimensions.
-I3D \cite{wang2018non} inflates 2D convolutional kernels in ResNet to 3D.
-In the interaction-reduced channel separated network (ir-CSN) \cite{tran2019video}, a kernel factorization technique is used to reduce computational complexity.
-The SlowFast network \cite{feichtenhofer2019slowfast} is composed of two streams of 3D CNNs receiving two types of video data with different temporal resolutions.
-X3D \cite{feichtenhofer2020x3d} is based on the fast pathway of SlowFast but reduces complexity by finding optimal design factors such as temporal activation size, spatial resolution, etc.
+I3D \citep{wang2018non} inflates 2D convolutional kernels in ResNet to 3D.
+In the interaction-reduced channel separated network (ir-CSN) \citep{tran2019video}, a kernel factorization technique is used to reduce computational complexity.
+SlowFast \citep{feichtenhofer2019slowfast} is composed of two streams of 3D CNNs receiving two types of video data with different temporal resolutions.
+X3D \citep{feichtenhofer2020x3d} reduces complexity by finding optimal design factors such as temporal activation size, spatial resolution, etc. Nowadays, transformer-based action recognition models \citep{bertasius2021space, mazzia2022action} also exist, but attacks on such models have been rarely attempted.